 I can almost hear you thinking, “What on earth is a sweet soup?”

-Chè is a vegan street food in Vietnam, for the people who enjoy sweet things in life!
-Convenient and interesting sweet treat, with a refreshing mixture of fruits, beans, and jellies.
+Chè is vegan street food in Vietnam, for the people who enjoy sweet things in life!
+A convenient and interesting sweet treat, with a refreshing mixture of fruits, beans, and jellies.
 If you want to try unique vegan food in Vietnam, this is the one to go for.
 It might take a while to get used to the idea of beans or potatoes being served in a sweet dish, but once you try it you will understand why this unique combination works so well.

 The best part is that it’s easily accessible, so as a vegan, you can enjoy this all around Vietnam.
-You will usually see Vietnamese women on street sidewalk, serving many different flavors in big pots.
+You will usually see Vietnamese women on street sidewalks, serving many different flavors in big pots.
 Some of my favorite flavors are banana, coconut, and red bean.
 Furthermore, they will add ice, as well as peanuts on top for a more crunchy taste.
-Chè sweet soup is a must try when you are in Vietnam, enjoy this treat while sitting on ‘kid chairs’ and feel like a real Vietnamese local.
+Chè sweet soup is a must-try when you are in Vietnam, enjoy this treat while sitting on ‘kid chairs’ and feel like a real Vietnamese local.

-Khuon dau sot ca chua – Fried Tofu with Tomato
+Khuon dau sot ca Chua – Fried Tofu with Tomato

 In Western countries, people do not consider tofu as part of their daily diet, but here’s the thing, they don’t know how to cook it properly for a good taste.
 Tofu in Vietnam is exceptional!
 Visiting different vegetarian restaurants, you will see it in soups, cakes, salads, and you can order tofu on its own.
 It’s not easy to make, but Vietnamese have mastered it for sure!